Master of Science in Recreation and Leisure Services (M.S.) Major in Recreation and Sport Management (Non-thesis Option) - TXST Global

 REC 5380.
 Organizational Planning in Recreation and Sport Management.

 This course provides students with organizational planning and administration tools developed and tested within the recreation and sport industries.
-Topics may include the exploration of programming and organizational theory, administrative processes, and the application of the organizational principles to the recreation and sport delivery systems.
-Emphasis will be placed on various planning functions including strategic, evaluation, and marketing.
+Topics may include the exploration of programming and organizational theory, administrative processes, and the application of organizational planning principles to the recreation and sport delivery systems.
+Emphasis will be placed on successful, evidence-based planning strategies used in a variety of businesses, organizations and agencies around the world.
+Topics include program planning, and the components necessary for effective master, strategic and comprehensive planning.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter